Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Services.md

 ## BOS state reporter

-The `bos-state-reporter` is a v2 feature only.
+The `bos-state-reporter` was introduced in BOS v2.
 It runs on all components managed by BOS and periodically reports back the actual state of the component it runs on.
 This is installed as a package at image customization time.
 See [Options](Options.md) for more information on setting `component_actual_state_ttl` option, which controls how long this data is valid if it is not updated.